Kotor: World War I

 During World War I, Cattaro was one of three main bases of the Austro-Hungarian Navy, the home port of the Austrian Fifth Fleet, consisting of pre-dreadnought battleships and light cruisers, and a base for Austrian and German submarines.
+The Cattaro mutiny of sailors of the Austro-Hungarian Navy occurred in Kotor starting on 1 February 1918.
+The mutiny remained isolated and had to be abandoned after three days due to the arrival of loyal troops.
+Four sailors were subsequently executed according to naval law.

 The area was the site of some of the fiercest battles between local Montenegrins and Austria-Hungary.
+The city came under the allied occupation of the eastern Adriatic in 1918.
 After 1918, the city became a part of Yugoslavia and officially became known as Kotor.